tfabris/BlueGigaEmpeg/README.txt

 Bluetooth chip+board serial port "RX/TX" pins connected to the "TX2/RX2" pins (serial port 2) of Arduino.
 Note: This is a crossover connection, i.e., RX from the Arduino is connected to TX on the dev board and vice-versa.
-Since this is at TTL level, the Arduino and the Bluetooth chip can connect almost directly with wires or traces instead of needing to go through a MAX232 circuit.
-However, the TX wire from the Arduino is running at 5v TTL, and the BlueGiga chip runs at 3v (and our assembly will actually have it nominally at 2.5v), you must run the Arduino Tx2 output through a simple 50% voltage divider to step 5v TTL from Arduino down to 2.5v for the BlueGiga chip.
-This is a simple circuit with just two 10k resistors.
-The voltage divider is only needed on the line that connects Arduino TX2 to the Bluetooth chip's Rx line, the other line can be a direct connection.
+Since this is at TTL level, you don't need to go through a MAX232 circuit.
+However, the Arduino is running at 5v TTL, and the BlueGiga chip runs at 3v (and our assembly will actually have it nominally at 2.5v), you must voltage match them.
+Decrease the  voltage for the Arduino transmit, and increase it for the BlueGiga transmit.
+Run the Arduino Tx2 output through a simple 50% voltage divider to step 5v TTL from Arduino down to 2.5v for the BlueGiga chip.
+Then use a 2k pullup resistor (or a pair of 1k's in series) on the WT32i Tx line into the Arduino RX2 line.
 Schematic:

-    ARDUINO RX2-----------------------------WT32i Tx

     ARDUINO TX2-----VVVVV----+----VVVVV-----GND
                    10Kohm    |    10Kohm
                              |
                              +--------------WT32i Rx

+    ARDUINO RX2--------------+----VVVVV-----5v
+                             |    2Kohm
+                             |
+                             +--------------WT32i Tx

 Bluetooth chip+Board three I2S pins PCM_CLK, PCM_SYNC, PCM_IN connected to
 empeg IISC, IISW, IISD1 via a special modification to the empeg the tuner